DavidOh1606/Dice-Problem-Simulator/README.md

 3. Expected value of the max/min of some number of dice rolled.

 4. Expected number of rolls until all faces have been rolled.

+Problems to implement:

+1. Probability of a sequence appearing within n rolls.

+2. Probability of rolling higher than some value within n rolls.

+3. Probability of rolling all faces within n rolls.